dmytrove/odyc-doc/src/content/doc/1-world--4-sounds/en.md

 sound: 'https://achtaitaipai.github.io/pfxr/?fx=1,0.3,...'
 ```

-<Aside>Odyc does not connect to the site: all information is read directly from the URL.
+<Aside>Odyc.js does not connect to the site: all information is read directly from the URL.
 No internet connection is required to play the sound.</Aside>

 ### A configuration object